Bobby Bacala is enlisted to play Santa Claus.

 Silvio jokingly refers to Pussy as “Fredo,” the great traitor from The Godfather Part II.
 Is Chase giving us a clue that Pussy was in fact betraying his friends in ’95?
 Or is Chase teasing us the way that the Universe teases us, always hinting at answers but never providing the answers outright?
-There are all sorts of questions that the flashback scenes raise, and some of them will probably never be answered.
+The flashback scenes raise all sorts of questions, and some of them will probably never be answered.
 For example, does Corrado recognize the irony of killing Brendan Filone for hijacking trucks when he himself did the same thing just a few years earlier?
 Was justice truly served, as the men discuss, in the OJ Simpson trial?
 And did we all wear such goofy sweaters back in the ’90s?
-Did the New Jersey famiglia have a group discount to Supercuts in 1995?
+Also, did members of the New Jersey famiglia, sporting some neat hairstyles, have a group discount to Supercuts in 1995?

 TONY AS SANTA

 What’s Christmas without Santa Claus?
 The crew enlists Bobby Baccalieri to replace Big Pussy as Santa at Satriale’s annual gift giveaway.
 Bobby revolts at the idea of playing the role because of his shyness, but he finally relents.
 It turns out they would have been better off finding someone else because Bobby is somewhat lacking in the ‘people-skills’ department.
 (He provokes a spirited five-year old into yelling “Fuck you Santa!”)
 But let’s put aside Bobby’s time as Santa, because I’m more interested in how David Chase uses Tony as a (pseudo) Santa in this episode.
 Tony is makin’ a list, he’s checkin’ it twice, he’s added Janice’s Russian to it, who’s naughty, not nice:

-When Tony drives to the Russian club where he meets his money launderer, the footage is scored with a high hat and snare drum that sound a bit like sleigh bells, making Tony’s red Suburban seem like a sleigh.
+When Tony drives to the Russian club to meet his money launderer, the footage is scored with a high hat and snare drum that sound a bit like sleigh bells, in effect making Tony’s red Suburban seem like a sleigh.
 That same scored beat is heard when Tony, in Santa hat, tracks down the Russian who attacked Janice.
 When the Russian is found badly beaten beneath a sleigh in a window-display, it’s as though Santa himself ran the man down: